-How secure is WPA2 compared to other commonly-used wifi certifications?
+So, exactly how secure is WPA2 compared to other commonly-used wi-fi certifications?
 Until WPA3 came long, WPA2 was considered, KRACKs and all, the most secure option.
-WPA2’s current vulnerabilities may be effectively patched, but you still need to choose the best encryption type for your wifi device and your usage requirements.
+WPA2’s current vulnerabilities may be effectively patched, but you still need to choose the best encryption type for your wi-fi device and your usage requirements.
 If you are a small business with older devices, for instance, you may need to sacrifice speed for security, or upgrade your devices.
 If you are a large organization, you may decide to ditch WPA2 altogether and start planning to roll out WPA3 as soon as possible.

 - Open – No security at all